 What is TEND?

 TEND stands for Training to Enhance and Nurture Development.
 The TEND programme brings together understanding from attachment theory, social learning theory and brain science.
 TEND is an adaptation of Filming Interactions to Nurture Development which has been designed and continues to be developed at Oregon Social Learning Centre by Fisher and colleagues.
+Please see above for a short video about TEND's implementation and impact in the UK.

 Who is TEND for?